 Come join leading historians and Antietam Battlefield Guides as they discuss intriguing topics of the Maryland Campaign of 1862 and the Civil War during our Civil War Summer Lecture Series.

 These outdoors programs will be held at the Jacob Rohrbach Inn on Wednesday evenings at 7:00 p.m.
-Even though those programs are outdoors, we require attending guests to wear face coverings and to social distance as much as possible.
+Even though those programs are outdoors, guests are encouraged to wear face coverings and to social distance as much as possible.
 To ensure adequate seating, please bring a chair.
-In case of inclement weather, lectures will be postponed and rescheduled later in the season.
+In case of inclement weather, lectures will be held at the Sharpsburg Christ Reformed UCC Church at 117 Main Street.
 Parking is available on Main and Hall Streets.
 For updates and a full schedule of presenters & topics check our Facebook page.